 Director and Professor, Practical Philosophy

-I am the Director of the Institute for Future Studies.
+I am the Director of the Institute for Futures Studies.
 I am also Professor of Practical Philosophy.
 I received my Ph.D. in philosophy from University of Toronto and my FD in practical philosophy from Uppsala University.

 My research interests are primarily in moral and political philosophy, and I am especially interested in issues in the intersection between moral and political philosophy and the medical and social sciences (e.g., economics, law, and political science).